Victor Eisenmenger: Early life

 Eisenmenger was born in Vienna in 1864, the son of portrait painter August Eisenmenger and his wife Emma.
 August Eisenmenger became known for his work on the ceiling panels at Vienna's Musikverein, and he was a professor at the Academy of Fine Arts Vienna, where his students included Rudolf Ernst.
 Victor Eisenmenger had two brothers, a well-known engineer named Hugo and a civil servant in finance named Ewald.

-Eisenmenger enjoyed art and natural science, but, as he put it, "An artistic career and a study of natural science were both denied to me, the former because my talent was not sufficiently pronounced, the latter because I was forced to earn my living as soon as possible.
-Thus, I decided to study medicine."
+Eisenmenger enjoyed art and natural science, but, as he put it, "An artistic career and a study of natural science were both denied to me, the former because my talent was not sufficiently pronounced, and the latter because I was forced to earn my living as soon as possible.
+So, I decided to study medicine."
 He hoped that a medical career would satisfy his curiosity in science and also allow him to teach others.
 He graduated from medical school at the University of Vienna in 1889.